MiT-HEP/MitEwk13TeV/Selection/README.txt

-MitEwk/Selection/README.txt - Jay Lawhorn 8/6/13
+MitEwk/Selection/README.txt - Jay Lawhorn 5/25/2015

+------| NOTE |------

+* Currently, only the four main selection macros are compatible with the 7_4 bacon ntuples.
+The other scripts need to be updated.

 ------| INTRODUCTION |------